 This potter at Old Salem, NC was demonstrating how his work was done in the sunlight coming through the window, just like in colonial times.
 I loved the expression on his face of focus, pride and dedication to his work.

-I have always enjoyed the young dancers at Diwali Festivals.
+I enjoy the young dancers at Diwali Festivals.
 The children begin at a very early age learning each tiny move of their hands, head, body and feet to perform when they are ready.
 These young ladies were about to perform and had just adjusted their jewelry and turned away.
 The girlish chatting and laughter had been replaced with last minute nerves as they focused on the dance before them.

 Amazing belly dancer with a sword.I have long been fascinated by belly dancing.
 This performer was amazing in her balance, movements and skills.